Is hacking out a pleasure?

 For spooking horses in your ridden work, it is important to work on the aids to go forward.
 In an enclosed area you can follow the same procedure as outlined above and introduce different objects.
 Stay calm, consistent and decisive (CCD) and your horse will put more and more trust in you because he has learnt to overcome his fears through listening to your aids, and in time you should be able to enjoy your hacks again.

-And don’t forget, there are many examples of working through spooking issues within the Your Horsemanship program, so please check them out if you are a member.
+And don’t forget, there are many examples of working through spooking issues within the Your Horsemanship program.
+There is a whole Spooking Module within the Problem Solving Library, so please check them out if you are a member.

 So what if you have a horse that naps rather than spooks?
 Why do they do this and how can you prevent it?
 There are two circumstances under which a horse will nap; either he is worried about where he is going so he refuses to go forward, or he is thinking about wanting to go back to where he has come from.
-Both of these situations indicate a lack of trust and respect for the rider as the horse is not willing to take on new challenges or is seeking comfort by wanting to return to familiar surroundings and friends.
+Both of these situations indicate a lack of trust and respect for the rider.
+The horse is not willing to take on new challenges, or is seeking comfort by wanting to return to familiar surroundings and friends.

 The control of the hindquarters is necessary for you to be able to realign your horse, should he drop his shoulder and try to nap home.
 Disengaging his hind-end has the added benefit of taking away his power, as a horse that is crossing his hind legs and pivoting round his inside foreleg cannot spin or run away.
-Please see my videos on hind end control within the Your Horsemanship program.
+There are lessons on hind end control within the Your Horsemanship program.

 By making sure that your horse responds immediately to your queue to move forwards, you are limiting the chance of you nagging your horse or letting him have time to think about napping.
-The key to this is to ask them to move forward with a gentle squeeze, give them a second or two to respond and if they don’t, reinforce your “ask” by tapping with a whip behind the girth.
-Be prepared to tap as softly as possible but as hard as necessary to get a response (I use a schooling whip).
+The key to this is to ask them to move forward with a gentle squeeze, give them a second or two to respond.
+If they don’t, reinforce your “ask” by rhythmical tapping with a whip behind the girth.
 When your horse moves forwards, stop asking and give them some time to realise they have done the right thing.
+Check out these blogs for more detailed explanations and examples;

 Another good tip for getting your horse off your leg is to make sure that your horse goes up a gait whenever they are feeling behind the leg.
 This is best done in an environment you are both happy with.
 So, if you are walking and your walk slows down, use your leg in the way described above and make your horse trot on or even canter before coming back to a walk.
 There are two very important points for this to work: when you use your leg aid, your horse must push forward, not just amble on or ignore you.
 Only when your horse pushes forward can you be sure your horse is thinking forward, because they are required to try.